Md-Khid/ANN_Classification_Prediction/README.md

 Based on the Loan Status chart: Analysis of 'Default' and 'Non-Default' statuses reveals that the majority of loans are 'Non-Default'.
 This indicates successful loan repayment management by most individuals.
 However, the presence of 'Default' loans underscores the financial challenges faced by some individuals.

 Based on the Credit Bureau Default on File chart: A significant proportion of individuals have no defaults recorded with the credit bureau.
-This serves as another positive indicator of their creditworthiness and may suggest a history of responsible borrowing practices
+This serves as another positive indicator of their creditworthiness and may suggest a history of responsible borrowing practices.

 #### Dummy Variables